sangyeobhan/Final-keep/README.md

 ### From Server

--   This will probably not invoked because empty note is already filtered from the client (InputForm.jsx)
+-   This will probably not be invoked because empty note is already filtered from the client (InputForm.jsx provided above)
 -   But when invoked, server respond to client with 400 status code and "Title or content can't be empty" message.
 When clients receive the response from the server, it logs (console.error("Title or content can't be empty") on console.

 ```javascript